Singlet oxygen: Electronic structure

 Singlet oxygen refers to one of two singlet electronic excited states.
 The two singlet states are denoted ^{1}Σ and ^{1}Δ_{g} (the preceding superscript "1" indicates a singlet state).
 The singlet states of oxygen are 158 and 95 kilojoules per mole higher in energy than the triplet ground state of oxygen.
-Under most common laboratory conditions, the higher energy ^{1}Σ singlet state rapidly converts to the more stable, lower energy ^{1}Δ_{g} singlet state.
+Under most common laboratory conditions, the higher-energy ^{1}Σ singlet state rapidly converts to the more-stable, lower-energy ^{1}Δ_{g} singlet state.
 This more stable of the two excited states has its two valence electrons spin-paired in one π* orbital while the second π* orbital is empty.
-This state is referred to by the title term, singlet oxygen, commonly abbreviated ^{1}O_{2}, to distinguish it from the triplet ground state molecule, ^{3}O_{2}.
+This state is referred to by the title term, singlet oxygen, commonly abbreviated ^{1}O2, to distinguish it from the triplet ground state molecule, ^{3}O2.

 Molecular orbital theory predicts the electronic ground state denoted by the molecular term symbol ^{3}Σ, and two low-lying excited singlet states with term symbols ^{1}Δ_{g} and ^{1}Σ. These three electronic states differ only in the spin and the occupancy of oxygen's two antibonding π_{g}-orbitals, which are degenerate (equal in energy).
 These two orbitals are classified as antibonding and are of higher energy.
 Following Hund's first rule, in the ground state, these electrons are unpaired and have like (same) spin.
 This open-shell triplet ground state of molecular oxygen differs from most stable diatomic molecules, which have singlet (^{1}Σ) ground states.

-Two less stable, higher energy excited states are readily accessible from this ground state, again in accordance with Hund's first rule; the first moves one of the high energy unpaired ground state electrons from one degenerate orbital to the other, where it "flips" and pairs the other, and creates a new state, a singlet state referred to as the ^{1}Δ_{g} state (a term symbol, where the preceding superscripted "1" indicates it as a singlet state).
+Two less-stable, higher-energy excited states are readily accessible from this ground state, again in accordance with Hund's first rule; the first moves one of the high-energy unpaired ground-state electrons from one degenerate orbital to the other, where it "flips" and pairs the other, and creates a new state, a singlet state referred to as the ^{1}Δ_{g} state (a term symbol, where the preceding superscripted "1" indicates it as a singlet state).
 Alternatively, both electrons can remain in their degenerate ground state orbitals, but the spin of one can "flip" so that it is now opposite to the second (i.e., it is still in a separate degenerate orbital, but no longer of like spin); this also creates a new state, a singlet state referred to as the ^{1}Σ state.
 The ground and first two singlet excited states of oxygen can be described by the simple scheme in the figure below.